Achievement Unlocked

 • "What typically leads to the end of your relationships?"

-Look for: idealization/devaluation cycles, early overvaluation or emotional neglect, difficulty sustaining long-term intimacy.
+Look for: idealization and devaluation cycles, early overvaluation or emotional neglect, difficulty sustaining long-term intimacy, a pattern in which the client is never at fault for relational ruptures.

-• "What does success look like to you — where do you see yourself in 10 years?"
+• "What does success look like to you and where do you see yourself in ten years?"

 • "How important is it to you to be recognized or admired by others?"